ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

 You can ask Orca for the _basic Where Am I_ with any object on the screen.
 For most widgets, Orca at least tells you the label or name, the type or role of the widget, and the mnemonic or accelerator key if they exist.

-For example, in tables, basic Where Am I gives you details about the table cell that you are in, but in text, it presents the current line along with any text which is selected.
+For example, in tables, basic Where Am I gives you details about the table cell that you are in.
+In text, it presents the current line along with any text which is selected.

 * Perform basic Where Am I: